 - If you are 65 or older, use arsenic trioxide with care.
 You could have more side effects.

-- If you are a man and your sex partner gets pregnant while you take arsenic trioxide or within several months after your last dose, call your doctor right away.
+- If you are a man and your sex partner gets pregnant while you take arsenic trioxide or within 3 months after your last dose, call your doctor right away.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- If you get pregnant while taking arsenic trioxide or within several months after the last dose, call your doctor right away.
+- If you get pregnant while taking arsenic trioxide or within 6 months after your last dose, call your doctor right away.

 How is this medicine (Arsenic Trioxide) best taken?